TravisThomasAC/cs250-FinalProject-Team9/README.md

 ### Presentation

+For actual slides, go [here]().
-If you want to check the raw code of my presentation, you can check our another [repository]().
+If you want to check the raw code of my presentation, you can check our another [repository](https://github.com/liux2/cs250-FinalProject-Team9-Presentation).